luAdenir/Credit_Risk_Analysis/README.md

 ## Preview:

-This is a loan prediction risk analysis using credit card dataset from Lending Club, Python, Scikit-Learn libraries to build and evaluate several machine learning models.
+This is a loan prediction risk analysis using credit card dataset from Lending Club, Python and Scikit-Learn libraries to build and evaluate several machine learning models.

 ## Results: